-Apply summary calculations to the values of a column.
+Apply summary calculations to the values of one or more columns.
 Each aggregation creates a new column.
-Optionally select Group by columns to group the new column by another column that defines a characteristic of the group, for example, a department or an ID.
+Optionally, select Group by columns to group the new column by another column that defines a characteristic of the group, for example, a department or an ID.
 You can group by multiple columns.
 You can combine multiple aggregations in a single operation.

 The available aggregate operations depend on the data type.